by Lette Berhe

 To study in the U.S. as an international student, you will need an F-1 visa.
 Part of the application process is receiving an I-20 from your university, which is a “Certificate of Eligibility for Nonimmigrant Student Status.”

 In order to receive an I-20 from your university, you must show proof that you have enough money available to pay for your studies (e.g. bank statements).
-However, each university requests proof of a different amount that is dependent on their full cost of attendance (i.e. amount in blue in the example above).
+However, each university requests proof of a different amount that is dependent on their full cost of attendance (i.e. amount in yellow in the example above).

 Even if you are planning to apply for scholarships or work on campus, the only way for you to receive the I-20 is to show that you can pay for this full amount without any financial assistance from the university.